Mike Carlton

+Carlton is also known for his feud with conservative radio host Ray Hadley.

 Family

-Carlton's father, James Carlton, was an athlete who competed in the 1928 Summer Olympics in Amsterdam.
-In 1930, he set an Australian national record for the 100 yards, which was not broken until 1953.
+Carlton's father, James Carlton, was an athlete who competed in sprinting at the 1928 Summer Olympics in Amsterdam and in 1930, set an Australian national record for the 100 yards, which was not broken until 1953.
 He would have been selected for the 1932 Olympics but left sport to become a Catholic priest.
 During World War II he was assigned to teach the Catholic faith to a non-Catholic woman who was engaged to a Catholic man.
 He fell in love with the woman and left the priesthood.
 They had two sons, Mike and Peter.
-Jim Carlton died in 1951.
+Jim Carlton died in 1951 when Mike was five.

 Mike Carlton has been married twice.
 He has two children with his first wife, Kerri.
-He met his second wife, Morag, when she was 52 and she was 23, working as his producer at ABC Radio.
+He met his second wife, Morag, when he was 52 and she was 23, working as his producer at ABC radio.
 They have one child together.

 Early career

 Carlton began his career with the Australian Broadcasting Commission (ABC) as a cadet journalist in 1963, aged 17.
 His file reports as an ABC war correspondent in Vietnam earned him great admiration within the industry and a promotion to chief of the ABC's news bureau in Jakarta, Indonesia.